Gillou973/mon-projet-postgresql/README.md

 - `PGDATABASE`

 Create a `.env` file or export these variables in your shell before starting the server.
+The backend now uses `dotenv` to automatically load variables from a `.env` file during local development.

 ### Creating the contacts table